Intai/bdux-universal/README.md

 - `createElement` is a function to create the application root element.
 - `stores` is an object of dependent stores.

-Then use `renderToString` function to render the application into an HTML string through [ReactDOMServer](https://facebook.github.io/react/docs/top-level-api.html#reactdomserver.rendertostring).
+Then use `renderToString` or `renderToNodeStream` function to render the application into HTML through [ReactDOMServer](https://reactjs.org/docs/react-dom-server.html).
 ```javascript
 DefaultRoot.renderToString(req, res)
 ```